PersianFluffyCat/STPS-protocol/README.md

 # STPS-protocol
-This software is under no licence or copyright
+This source code is under no licence and is not guaranteed to work.
+It is not even in alpha stage, so it is open for copying or modifying.